From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 \subsubsection{Organization.}

-After having setup the general framework in Section \ref{sec:From-Monge-Amp=0000E8re-equations} we go on to first prove the main result (Theorem \ref{thm:main thm khler case intro}) in the case of Kähler class and then its generalization to big classes (Theorem \ref{thm:main thm big case intro}).
-The section is concluded with a discussion about the special case of a positive reference form $\theta.$ Then in Section \ref{sub:Degenerations-induced-by} we consider the singular version of the previous setup which appears in the presence of a divisor $Z$ on $X.$ Finally, the results in the latter section are applied in Section \ref{sec:Applications-to-geodesic} to the construction of geodesic rays.
+After having setup the general framework in Section \ref{sec:From-Monge-Amp=0000E8re-equations} we go on to first prove the main result (Theorem \ref{thm:main thm khler case intro}) in the case of Kähler class (by two different proofs) and then its generalization to big classes (Theorem \ref{thm:main thm big case intro}).
+The interpretation in terms of transcendental Bergman metrics is discussed in Section \ref{sub:Applications-to-regularization}, together with applications to regularization of $\omega-$psh functions.
+Then in Section \ref{sub:Degenerations-induced-by} we consider the singular version of the previous setup which appears in the presence of a divisor $Z$ on $X.$ Finally, the results in the latter section are applied in Section \ref{sec:Applications-to-geodesic} to the construction and regularization of geodesic rays and relations to the transcendtal generalization of the Yau-Tian-Donaldson conjecture are discussed.